 Some might argue that since throwing and catching exceptions are relatively costly operations, all this catching and rethrowing isn’t helping your runtime performance.
 Nor is it helping your code in terms of conciseness or maintainability.

-An exception can be a chained exception, repackaging the information to be more specific and log the original circumstances.
+An exception can be a chained exception, repackaging the information to be more specific and logging the original circumstances.

 Don’t Swallow Exceptions